 Hardware Circuit and PCB Design / Fabrication

-PiXCL staff have experience with design of digital and analog hardware and the related PCB design, ready for manufacture.
+I am experienced with design of digital and analog hardware and the related PCB design, ready for manufacture.
 This includes prototype board R&D and small production runs.

-We also offer all the related Software Services including embedded system firmware design and testing.
+I also offer all the related Software Services including embedded system firmware design and testing.

 Electronic Hardware Repairs

-We have a lot of experience with fixing equipment, and these days many items only a few years old are not repairable by the manufacturer, usually because spare parts are no longer available.
+I have a lot of experience with fixing equipment, and these days many items only a few years old are not repairable by the manufacturer, usually because spare parts are no longer available.

 Here’s some recent hardware repair examples:

 The FS650 was an inexpensive device, and this one seemed to be about 12 years old.
 The damage shown here is mechanical only, the keys when pressed produced the correct sounds.
 Each octave consists of a set of three key pieces that clip together, but Kawai don’t even list the FS650 anymore.
 Locating used components is not economical due to search difficulties and shipping costs.
 The keys were white when new, but age and UV have yellowed the keys.